section-engineering-education/engineering-education/articles/spring-data-mongodb/index.md

 ### Spring Data MongoDB
+Spring Data MongoDB makes it possible to integrate a Spring Boot application with Mongo document database.

 ### Prerequisites
-1. JDK installed on your computer.
+1. [JDK](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) installed on your computer.
-2. Favourite IDE.
+2. Your favorite IDE.
+I use [Intellij IDEA](https://www.jetbrains.com/idea/download/download-thanks.html) community edition.
 3. Some knowledge of [Java](https://www.javatpoint.com/java-tutorial) and [Spring Boot](https://spring.io/projects/spring-boot).
 4. [MongoDB](https://www.mongodb.com/try/download/community) installed on your computer.

 ### MongoDB terminology
-**Database** It is a container for collections and can be thought of as similar to an RDBMS database, which is a container for Tables.
+**Database** is a container for collections and can be thought of as similar to an RDBMS database, which is a container for Tables.
-**Collection** It is equivalent to Tables in RDBMS, but unlike a collection, it has a dynamic schema.
+**Collection** is equivalent to Tables in RDBMS, but unlike a table, it has a dynamic schema.
 A collection exists within a database.
-**Document** It is a single record in a MongoDB collection.
+**Document** is a single record in a MongoDB collection.
 It can be thought of as a row in RDBMS.
 **Field** A document has zero or more fields.
 It's like an RDBMS column having a key-value pair.
 **Embedded document** is an efficient and clean way to store related data, especially data that are regularly accessed together
 **Primary key** uniquely identities a document.